sonali-tamhankar/health-ai-learning-library/ai-club.md

 description: Expert talks exploring artificial intelligence in healthcare, research, operations, governance, and patient care.
 ---

 The Fred Hutch AI Club brings together experts who generously share their research, practical experience, and perspectives on artificial intelligence and the future of human health.
+This is not an official Fred Hutch webpage; all views expressed here belong to the individuals expressing them.

 [Watch the complete AI Club playlist on YouTube](https://www.youtube.com/playlist?list=PLlrtwawxw7_MfCWDKWz0lTKNAkjqBoTPw)